 You’re going to spend six miles hiking to and from the wave.
 Depending on your routing skills, hiking speed, and how much time you actually spend exploring The Wave (there’s more out there than just this formation) you’ll be gone from six to eight hours.
 Bring trail food like some Nutella and banana sandwiches/burritos, dried mangoes, and (my favorite) Munkpack oatmeal squeeze packs.
 It’s hard to beat a Snickers in a pinch.

-Wear a sturdy pair of hiking boots, good hiking socks, and breathable pants and shirt that wicks sweat well.
+Wear a sturdy pair of hiking boots, good hiking socks, breathable pants and a shirt that wicks sweat well.
 Wear a hat or buff to protect yourself from the sun and wind.
-Be sure to pack some lip balm and sunscreen in your backpack too.
+You’re in the desert, be sure to pack some lip balm and sunscreen in your backpack too.

 Camera To Capture ‘The Wave’

 A camera phone or GoPro will do just fine.
 But if you know your way around a DSLR or Mirrorless camera, you’re going to want to bring it.
 Pack as light as possible with a wide angle and a mid-range lens.
 Should you bring a tripod for a time lapse, make sure to put the rubber stoppers on so you don’t scar nature’s work of art.

 Only use the map the Bureau of Land Management gives you.
 Supposedly GPS readings get a little whacky with the metal in the rock, cairns aren’t reliable, the signs the Bureau of Land Management placed get turned around by jerks, and footsteps can lead you off a cliff.